 Leave your link within a comment and

-don't forget to check out other blogs to see what they are reading!
+don't forget to check out other blogs to see what they are thinking mathematically!

 To help build our community and support other bloggers,

 it would be nice for you comment on at least three other blogs before you.